Skip to Content

 Well, my friends, you are in luck!
 Our restaurant-style bread dipping oil only takes about 10 minutes to make and you probably have all the ingredients in the pantry.

-Make a loaf of freshly baked Italian bread, French bread, rustic sourdough, rosemary parmesan bread, or focaccia to serve alongside this bread oil.
+Make a loaf of freshly baked Italian bread, rustic sourdough, or rosemary parmesan bread to serve alongside this bread oil.
 For a full meal, try some French onion pasta, roasted red pepper pasta, or Tuscan chicken pasta as the main dish!

 How to Make Olive Oil Bread Dip: